Icon: Western Christianity

 Although the word "icon" is not generally used in Western Christianity, there are religious works of art which were largely patterned on Byzantine works, and equally conventional in composition and depiction.
 Until the 13th century, icon-like depictions of sacred figures followed Eastern patterns—although very few survive from this early period.
 Italian examples are in a style known as Italo-Byzantine.

 From the 13th century, the Western tradition came slowly to allow the artist far more flexibility, and a more realist approach to the figures.
 If only because there was a much smaller number of skilled artists, the quantity of works of art, in the sense of panel paintings, was much smaller in the West, and in most Western settings a single diptych as an altarpiece, or in a domestic room, probably stood in place of the larger collections typical of Orthodox "icon corners".

 Only in the 15th century did production of painted works of art begin to approach Eastern levels, supplemented by mass-produced imports from the Cretan School.
 In this century, the use of icon-like portraits in the West was enormously increased by the introduction of old master prints on paper, mostly woodcuts which were produced in vast numbers (although hardly any survive).
 They were mostly sold, hand-coloured, by churches, and the smallest sizes (often only an inch high) were affordable even by peasants, who glued or pinned them straight onto a wall.

-With the Reformation, after an initial uncertainty among early Lutherans, who painted a few icon-like depictions of leading Reformers, and continued to paint scenes from Scripture, Protestants came down firmly against icon-like portraits, especially larger ones, even of Christ.
-Many Protestants found these idolatrous.
+During the time of the Reformation, the emergence of the Lutheran and the Reformed traditions occurred.
+Lutherans favored sacred art, including the use of icons (cf. Lutheran art).
+On the other hand, the Reformed (Calvinists) were generally iconoclastic.
+At present, icons "play a role in Lutheran liturgical practice."
+The Lutheran breviary For All the Saints is illustrated with several icons.

-Catholic Church view
+Catholic view

 The Catholic Church accepted the decrees of the iconodule Seventh Ecumenical Council regarding images.
 There is some minor difference, however, in the Catholic attitude to images from that of the Orthodox.
 Following Gregory the Great, Catholics emphasize the role of images as the Biblia Pauperum, the "Bible of the Poor", from which those who could not read could nonetheless learn.

 Catholics also, however, share the same viewpoint with the Orthodox when it comes to image veneration, believing that whenever approached, sacred images are to be shown reverence.
 Though using both flat wooden panel and stretched canvas paintings, Catholics traditionally have also favored images in the form of three-dimensional statuary, whereas in the East, statuary is much less widely employed.